-The present homeowner-applicants submit that they are in compliance with regulation CDC 25.070 (C)(2), as our proposed garage is a replacement of the current original garage and meets the requirements of regulation CDC 25.070 (C)(2) and is five feet. (see exhibit 4)
+The present homeowner-applicants submit that they are in compliance with regulation CDC 25.070 (C)(8).
+The proposal in this review does not change the width of the primary residential structure, and our proposed garage accessory is a replacement of the current original garage and does exceed 35 feet in overall width and has no front facade gable. (see Exhibits) 9.
+Roof pitch.
+Roofs shall have a pitch of at least 6:12.